The beauty industry was valued at a whopping $532bn in 2019; the result of global retail sales consistently rising over the past decade.

 — Julia Russell (@Jujoos) April 18, 2017

-The Face Awards is an online make-up competition for beauty vloggers, where anyone can enter by creating a video showcasing their make-up skills.
-The competition culminates in the ‘Beauty Vlogger of the Year’ award, with the finalists and eventual winner being decided by the audience.
+The Face Awards is an online make-up competition for professional make-up artists and beauty vloggers, enabling anyone with a love of make-up and artistry to showcase their skills.
+The competition culminates in the ‘Artist of the Year’ award, with the finalists and eventual winner being decided by the audience.

 Not only does the competition increase general awareness of the NYX brand, but by involving the audience throughout, it gives them something to truly invest in.

 It’s time to kick things off! ????
 The first #FACEAwards Challenge is here! ????
 Special thanks to our 4th Annual FACE Awards winner @GlamandGore for revealing the first challenge of this year's competition! ????
 Good luck Top 30!
 Click here for more details: https://t.co/SPcQbyDka1 pic.twitter.com/yfNevtGBpk